Habenzu/ECB_Topic_Chronicles/doc/proposal.md

 # linestretch: 1.5
 # pagestyle: plain
 output: pdf_document
-# cmd to create pdf: pandoc --filter pandoc-citeproc -o proposal.pdf proposal.md
+# cmd to create pdf: pandoc --citeproc -o proposal.pdf proposal.md
-# ^[01453360@student.tuwien.ac.at]
+# ^[e1453360@student.tuwien.ac.at]
 # ^[claudia.wutscher@wu.ac.at]
 # ^[gabor.recski@tuwien.ac.at]
 ---

 ## Abstract

 This interdisciplinary project analyzes the European Central Bank's communication strategy through the lens of both legal technology and data science.
 Building on preparatory work completed during the "Fachseminar Legal Tech" at the WU Vienna, the project represents a collaboration with the WU Legal Tech Center.
 It employs state-of-the-art natural language processing techniques, specifically the BERTopic model, to analyze temporal patterns and thematic evolution in ECB's communication across different channels, with a particular focus on climate change and environmental concerns.
 The project combines advanced topic modeling with time series analysis to provide insights that bridge the gap between quantitative analysis of central bank communication and legal research.
 By analyzing both traditional press releases and blog articles, this research aims to contribute to the understanding of how the ECB's communication evolves across different platforms and time periods.
 The findings will serve as a valuable resource for ongoing legal research, particularly in relation to EU regulation commentary.
 The project leverages the expertise of the WU Legal Tech Center for validation of the topic modeling results, ensuring the reliable interpretation of legal and regulatory content within the analyzed communications.
+All code and documentation for this project can be found in the GitHub repository at `https://github.com/Habenzu/ECB_Topic_Chronicles.git`.

 ## Motivation and Research Question